DoraemonYu/DoraemonYu.github.io/docs/repositorys.md

 		<div class="col-md-6 feature">
 		  <a href="https://github.com/golang/mobile" target="_blank">
 			<span class="mega-octicon octicon-beaker"></span>
-			<h3>Go on Mobile</h3>
+			<h3>Go Mobile</h3>
 		  </a>
-		  <p>The Go mobile repository holds packages and build tools for using Go on mobile platforms.</p>
+		  <p>The Go mobile repository holds packages and build tools for using Golang on mobile platforms.</p>
 		</div>
 		<div class="col-md-6 feature">
 		  <a href="https://github.com/lxn/walk" target="_blank">
 			<span class="mega-octicon octicon-heart"></span>
 			<h3>Walk</h3>
 		  </a>
-		  <p>A Windows GUI toolkit for the Go Programming Language.Its primarily useful for Desktop GUI development, but there is some more stuff.</p>
+		  <p>A Windows GUI toolkit for the Golang.
+Its primarily useful for Desktop GUI development, but there is some more stuff.</p>
 		</div>
 	  </div>